OpenFreeEnergy/alchemiscale/docs/development.rst

 Other modules, such as ``strategist`` and ``strategies``, are currently placeholders for future functionality.

-See the :ref:`api-docs` for the detailed contents of each of these modules.
+See the :ref:`api-reference` for the detailed contents of each of these modules.

 .. _click: https://click.palletsprojects.com/